 A parent or step-parent may choose to borrow through this government sponsored program as one way to finance college costs.

-Students who borrow through the Federal Direct Stafford Loan Program at any time during their enrollment at Gettysburg must complete Stafford Loan Exit Counseling prior to graduation (or after dropping to less than half-time enrollment).
+Students who borrow through the Federal Direct Subsidized/Unsubsidized Loan Program at any time during their enrollment at Gettysburg must complete Direct Loan Exit Counseling prior to graduation (or after dropping to less than half-time enrollment).